HSLdevcom/hsldevcom.github.io/src/content/beacon_api/index.md

 Beacons are identified by combination of their `uuid`, `major` and `minor` properties.

 Libraries such as [Core Location (iOS)](https://developer.apple.com/documentation/corelocation/) and [Android Beacon Library](https://altbeacon.github.io/android-beacon-library/) can be used to detect nearby beacons, which can then be matched to a corresponding beacon from the API with their `uuid`, `major` and `minor` values.

+## FAQ

+### Which stops have beacons installed?

+> Currently beacons have been installed to most stops in Helsinki.
+There are no beacons installed to stops in other cities.

+### Which vehicles have beacons installed?

+> Currently beacons have been installed to most buses and all trams and metros.
+Beacons are also installed to commuter trains, but they have not yet been configured to this API (work in progress).